Fracture Treatment in Chennai – Types and Technology

 2. A constant upgrade of an array of diagnostic devices and orthopaedic instruments

-Pelvic and acetabulum (cup shaped socket of the hip) fractures are of a very serious nature and depending on the displacement or instability of the hip, our team of surgeons may perform a surgery.
+Pelvic and acetabulum (cup-shaped socket of the hip) fractures are severe, and depending on the displacement or instability of the hip, our team of orthopaedic surgeons may perform surgery.
 The surgery will be performed to align the cartilage surface, to remove any debris from the joint and consequently to restore stability to the hip.

-Regardless of the nature of trauma to your musculoskeletal system, at The Kauvery Institute of Orthopaedic and Neurosciences, we endeavour to provide the best of care, utilizing our collective, medical acumen, state of the art technology and international medication safety care to restore our patients’ quality of life.
+Regardless of the nature of trauma to your musculoskeletal system, we can assure you that at The Kauvery Institute of Orthopaedic and Neurosciences, you will get the best bone fracture surgery treatment in Chennai.
+We endeavour to provide the best care, utilizing our collective medical acumen, state-of-the-art technology, and international medication safety care to restore our patients’ quality of life.

 When the stress or strain suffered by a bone exceeds what it can bear, the bone cracks or splits, which is called a fracture.
 This can occur due to trauma or injury from sporting activity, motor vehicle accidents, a violent collision with stationery objects, moving objects or people, nasty falls from heights and joint overuse or abuse.
 In older people, osteoporosis can also cause weak and brittle bones that fracture easily with simple falls.